 MUSEUMS and GALLERIES: The Museum of Anthropology, Vancouver Museum, and the Maritime Museum all offer glimpses into Vancouver's history, while the Vancouver Art Gallery showcases historical and contemporary exhibits.
-TN Notes: The Museum of Anthropology focusses on our first nations, with a spectacular collection of totem poles among other things.
+TN Notes: The Museum of Anthropology focusses on our first nations, with a spectacular collection of totem poles among other things (some can't be seen right now while seismic upgrade construction is underway).
 This is on the University of British Columbia's main campus, accessible from the #44 express bus connecting Waterfront Station with UBC.
 Also on campus is the Beatty Biodiversity Museum, including a full blue whale skeleton you can view in the atrium for free.
+The Vancouver Museum and Maritime Museum are located at scenic Kitsilano Point, a short walk from Granville Island and reachable by harbour ferries.